-Some people who are blind or visually impaired may use a service animal to assist them with daily living.
+Some people may use a service animal to assist them with daily living.
 Here are some tips on interacting with an individual and their service animals:

 - Don't distract, feed or pet the animal.
-These animals are working, and by distracting them you could be putting them in a situation that is detrimental to their owner. - Even if the animal is at rest, be sure to ask the owner's permission to interact with the animal. - Respect the handler's wishes.
-If they tell you something you should or should not do when interacting with their service animals, comply with their requests.

-- Do not speak to the service animal when they are on duty.
+These animals are working, and by distractin them you could be putting them in a situation that is detrimental to their owner. - Even if the animal is at rest, be sure to ask the owner's permission to interact with the animal. - Respect the handler's wishes.
+If they tell you something you should or should not do when interacting with their service animals, comply with their requests. - Do not speak to the service animal when they are on duty.
 This can be distracting to the service animal, and they need to be alert to take commands from their handler.
-Instead, speak to the handler about any instructions or information. - If you are guiding or walking with someone who has a service animal, walk on the opposite side of the service animal. - Don't say the animals name or feel like you have to introduce it.
+Instead, speak to the handler about any instructions or information. - If you are guiding or walking with someone who has a service animal, walk on the opposite side of the service animal.

+• Don't say the animal's name or feel like you have to introduce it.
 Saying its name can be distracting.

-WHEN SPEAKING WITH AN INDIVIDUAL WHO IS BLIND OR VISUALLY IMPAIRED:
+WHEN SPEAKING WITH AN INDIVIDUAL WHO IS BLIND OR WHO HAS LOW VISION:

 - Identify yourself by name when initiating a conversation.
 You should not assume the person will recognize your voice.
-Just as you would identify yourself when you make a phone call, it is helpful to identify yourself when speaking to someone who is visually impaired.
-Similarly, when with a group, it's often helpful to go around the room and have everyone state their names so the individual who is visually impaired knows who is in the room. - Don't use hand signals.
-People with severe visual impairments can't see hand motions, descriptions using your hands, waving or pointing. - Speak directly to a person who is blind.
+Just as you would identify yourself when you make a phone call, it is helpful to identify yourself when speaking to someone who is blind or who has low vision.
+Similarly, when with a group, it's often helpful to go around the room and have everyone state their names so the individual who knows who is in the room. - Don't use hand signals.
+They may not be helpful to the person with whom you are speaking. - Speak directly to the person.
 Do not speak to a family member or friend instead and ignore the person who is blind.
-Remember they are humans, and they can speak for themselves. - Do not censor your language when speaking to individuals with disabilities.
-It's perfectly okay to use words like watch, look and see when talking to someone who is blind.
-People with visual impairments are not offended by these words and understand that these words are part of normal conversations. - Feel free to talk about visual entertainment, such as sports, television and movies.
-People who are blind or visually impaired have the same interests as sighted people. - Give verbal indication when you walk away from a conversation or leave the room.
+Remember they can speak for themselves. - Do not censor your language when speaking to individuals with disabilities.
+It's perfectly okay to use words like watch, look and see when talking.
+People living with blindness or low visual know these words are part of normal conversations. - Feel free to talk about visual entertainment, such as sports, television and movies. - Give verbal indication when you walk away from a conversation or leave the room.
 If the individual to whom you are speaking can't see you, they may not know you walked away.
 A quick word that you need to leave will eliminate any awkward moments.

-WHEN CREATING AN EVENT OR WORKING WITH AN INDIVIDUAL WHO IS BLIND OR VISUALLY IMPAIRED:
+WHEN CREATING AN EVENT OR WORKING WITH AN INDIVIDUAL WHO IS BLIND OR WHO HAS LOW VISION: